 There are some common-sense guidelines that apply to contemporary collecting in most circumstances:

-- Do not overstretch yourself – remember that large organisations with specialist staff will be looking at ways to ensure that this is documented.
+- Do not overstretch yourself – remember that large organisations with specialist staff will be looking at ways to ensure that this is documented on a national or regional level.
 Focus on your own experiences and your own community.

-- If you have an idea that you want to collect items relating to current events, it is important to collect original material.
+- If you decide that you want to collect items relating to current events, it is important to collect original material.
 If you wish to collect photographic evidence, use your own photographs rather than saving photos taken by others and posted on social media, for instance.
 It is also important not to alter photos by using filters or software like Photoshop.

 - If you want to collect newspaper articles, keep original newspapers (not photocopies) – and remember that the whole newspaper can be more useful and interesting to future historians than just a cutting.

-- Documents like letters or leaflets about the virus and its impacts can be useful too, as well as any other original documentary evidence that is produced.
+- Officially distributed documents like letters or leaflets about the virus and its impacts can be useful, as well as any other original documentary evidence that is produced locally.

-- It is always important to make sure you have written permission to take or use any items that belong to somebody else, and keep full records including receipts if you are given any material from a third party (e.g. signs or notices used by a local business).
+- It is always important to make sure you have written permission to take or use any items that belong to somebody else, and keep full records including receipts if you receive any material from a third party (e.g. signs or notices used by a local business).